 17-Jan-24

+That sour outlook is merely an extension of Vibecession.
 Despite positive macroeconomic indicators, unease pervades American households, fueled by persistent inflation, high interest rates, and growing financial insecurity.
 That anxiety is partly due to a long period of dissatisfaction with the U.S. government.
 According to Gallup, it has been two decades since most Americans said they were satisfied with the nation’s direction:

 When a May 2024 New York Times/Siena College poll asked voters what they thought the country’s political and economic system required, the results were overwhelming: 69% said either major changes were needed or the system needed to be torn down entirely.
+That teardown is happening right now, but the short-term consequences might be more than Americans bargained for.

 The following mixed signals lie at the heart of this “economy is good” paradox: